Last Updated on

 However, if you’re buying with a specialized purpose in mind, you might look for a stand better suited to facilitate it.
 Telescopes are precision instruments, and their mounts can be similarly precise when needed.

 The GoTo mount is a stand that deserves its own category.
 GoTo mounts are motorized and usually include a computerized keypad.
-You type in your location and the date, and the mount is able to mechanically go to interesting star systems.
+You type in your location and the date, and the mount can mechanically go to interesting star systems.

 This sort of feature makes amateur astronomy about as easy as it gets.
 Of course, these mounts are also on the pricey side.
 But some may find it well worth the money.